Horse Info

 Shire + Shire-Clydesdale will give a Grade.

-6 Different Models:
+8 Different Models:

-Spanish Model: (Andalusian, Lusitano, Lipizzaner, and Friesian)
+Spanish Model: (Andalusian, Lusitano, and Lipizzaner)

 Pony Model: (Dartmoor Pony, Dales Pony, Gypsy Vanner, Shetland, and Connemara)